Activity

 Materials

-• smelly plants e.g. lavender, mint and fruit peels, either collected by the teachers, or picked by students from a garden
+• smelly herb or plants e.g. lavender, mint and fruit peels, either collected by the teachers, or picked by students from a garden

 • mortar and pestle